hutooo/site.me/content/posts/tips/shell_gt-pipe.md

 However, you can explicitly override the setting of noclobber with the >| redirection operator - the redirection will work, even if noclobber is set.

-You can find out if noclobber is set in your current environment with set -o.
+You can find out if noclobber is set in your current environment with `set -o`.

 For the historical note, both the "noclobber" option and its bypass features come from csh (late 70s). ksh copied it (early 80s) but used >| instead of >!.
 POSIX specified the ksh syntax (so all POSIX shells including bash, newer ash derivatives used as sh on some systems support it).
 Zsh supports both syntaxes.
 I don't think it was added to any Bourne shell variant but I might be wrong.